sol-app/.github/profile/README.md

 ---

 <a href="#"><img src="https://avatars.githubusercontent.com/u/124498405?s=200&v=4" /></a>
-<span>This Github organization page for teach & learn how to become from web/web2 to web3 + my landing pages.</span>
+<span>This Github organization page for teach & learn how to become from web/web2 to web3</span>

 ##